marcusboyds/Gnosis-Design/README.md

 # Bringing Gnosis Safe to Surface With Desig
-## With digital assets having value, the Internet turns the first place where you should show what you are protecting because they make it really safe.
+## We always need security for our favorite things, and now at WEB3 we use it again to protect our digital assets.

 Everything begins in the Codless Conduct, a Hackathon hosted on Gitcoin for anyone who wants to use their good abilities outside coding to learn and earn from web3.

 And between the Bounties, where enterprises and companies put objectives to we accomplish, I found the better for me, and of course, it was design.

 # Gnosis Safe Design Exploration
 And the company is called Gnosis Safe.
-Intuitively name and business are the same here, it's a digital asset safe where you can have more security than holding in your own MetaMesk, for example.
+Intuitively name and business are the same here, it's a security service provide to people who wants to protect their assets, money and tokens.

 They have an entire system running now, where you can see your assets, check your tokens, create safes, and a lot of functions that agree with all the site promise.